OpenGovAfrica/gsoc/docs/project-standard.md

-### GSoC 2026 Project Standards and Contributor Requirements
+### OpenGov Africa GSoC 2026 Project Standards and Contributor Requirements

 All work must adhere to the following standards to ensure long-term maintainability.